oracle-livelabs/database-maa/zdm-physical-offline/target-database-prov-prep/target-database-prov-prep.md

 **7. Check enryption algorithm under sqlnet.ora.**

-   Check the sqlnet.ora to identify any encryption algoritham mentioned.
+   Check the sqlnet.ora to identify any encryption algorithm mentioned.

 **8. Generate patch inventory ouput.**

 execute "opatch lsinventory" as oracle user in Source Database Server.

-**9. Download the above patch out to the Local Desktop.**
+**9. Download inventory output to the Local Desktop.**

 We will require this file in the Next Lab.